 Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.
 The Globetrotting Teacher has also partnered with CardRatings for our coverage of credit card products.
 The Globetrotting Teacher and CardRatings may receive a commission from card issuers.
 Please read my Disclosure to learn more.

-New York City hasn’t done as great a job as Boston or Philadelphia.
+However, NYC hasn’t done as great a job as Boston or Philadelphia in showcasing this to the public.
 When you walk through the streets of Lower Manhattan, signs of Colonial and Revolutionary times aren’t prominently displayed.

 That doesn’t mean New York’s past is gone or that it can’t be found as you walk from street to street.
 On the contrary, you just have to know where to look.